What you must do to avoid harming badgers and when you’ll need a licence.

 Badgers and their setts (tunnels and chambers where they live) are protected by law.

-You may be able to get a licence from Natural England if you can’t avoid disturbing them or damaging their habitats.
+You may be able to get a licence from Natural England if you can’t avoid disturbing badgers in their sett or damaging their sett.

 What you must not do

 You could be sent to prison for up to 6 months and be fined £5,000 if you’re found guilty of any of these offences: